pedrojose06/minutentag-beer/README.md

 The app will display a list of beers fetched via GraphQL.
 You can:

 - View a list of beers
-- Filter or search beers
 - Click on a beer to see details
-- Perform actions that trigger GraphQL queries or mutations

 ## 🛠 Technologies Used